-- 2.5 Executive Office of a Component Institution Development Board: - 2.51 Within the office of the institutional head there may be appointed by the institutional head, with the approval of the Office of the Chancellor, an executive director of the component institution development board.
-He is to be charged solely with fund-development activity, and subject to supervision, evaluation, and termination of employment by the institutional head. - 2.52 The executive director of the component institution development board shall have such staff and such operating funds as shall be determined from time to time by budgets recommended by the institutional head, endorsed by the Office of the Chancellor, and adopted by the Board of Regents.
-Duties of staff members shall be established by the executive director. - 2.6 Finances. -- Financial support of the component institution development board and the executive director shall be provided exclusively by the budget of the institution.
+- 2.5 Executive Office of a Component Institution Development Board: - within the office of the chief administrative officer there may be appointed by the chief administrative officer, with the approval of the Office of the Chancellor, an executive director of the component institution development board.
+He is to be charged solely with fund-development activity, and subject to supervision, evaluation, and termination of employment by the chief administrative officer. - The executive director of the component institution development board shall have such staff and such operating funds as shall be determined from time to time by budgets recommended by the chief administrative officer, endorsed by the Office of the Chancellor, and adopted by the Board of Regents.
+Duties of staff members shall be established by the executive director. - Finances. -- Financial support of the component institution development board and the executive director shall be provided exclusively by the budget of the institution.
 Such budgets will be made through established budgetary procedures.
-The Board of Regents may accept gifts designated for use by the component institution development board and may make such funds available for expenditure by said board. - 2.7 Under the provisions of Section 4 of this Chapter a component institution development board may, but need not, have an associated internal foundation. - Sec.
-3. The Advisory Councils of a Component Institution. - 3.1 Establishment and Organization: - 3.11 With the approval of the Chief Administrative Officer of a component institution, the Office of the Chancellor, and the Board of Regents, any school, college, or other comparable teaching or research unit may have an advisory council dedicated to its own unique interests.
-Such an advisory council is responsible through the dean or director to the chief administrative officer of the component and through him to the lemended 10-9-81 component institution development board for all private funds developed for that school, college, or comparable unit.
+The Board of Regents may accept gifts designated for use by the component institution development board and may make such funds available for expenditure by said board. - 2.7 Under the provisions of Section 4 of this Chapter a component institution development board may, but need not, have an associated internal foundation.

+Sec.
+3. The Advisory Councils of a Component Institution.

+3.1 Establishment and Organization:

+3.11 With the approval of the chief administrative officer of a component institution, the Office of the Chancellor, and the Board of Regents, any school, college, or other comparable teaching or research unit may have an advisory council dedicated to its own unique interests.
+Such an advisory council is responsible through the dean or director to the chief administrative officer of the component and through him to the component institution development board for all private funds developed for that school, college, or comparable unit.
 Each advisory council shall determine its development needs and shall direct the formulation of plans and the promotion of support for its programs.

 - 3.12 An advisory council shall consist of members recommended by the dean or director of the school, college, or other approved unit and appointed by the chief administrative officer of the component institution with prior specific written approval of the Office of the Chancellor and the Board of Regents.
-Initial appointments to any advisory council shall draw lots providing for one-third of the total membership to serve for one, two, or three year terms.
+Initial appointments to any advisory council shall draw lots providing for one-third of the total membership to serve for one, two, or three-year terms.
 All terms following the initial appointment of the board will be for a three-year term.
-All terms shall officially begin on September 1. - 3.13 An advisory council may elect a chairman and other such officers as are appropriate from among its membership.
-The dean or director, and the chief administrative officer of the component institution, or his delegate shall be exofficio members with voting privileges. - 3.2 Duties and Responsibilities: - 3.21 An advisory council shall seek to enlist the aid of numerous friends of the school, college, or comparable unit in fund-development efforts, and may establish such committees and other groups as seem desirable in carrying out its programs. - 3.22 An advisory council shall recommend through the dean or director or the component chief administrative officer to the development board the consideration of current and long-range programs which shall secure private funds for the unit. - 3.23 A component institution advisory council shall have responsibility within that school, college or comparable unit: 3.231 for studying and developing private fund needs;
+All terms shall officially begin on September 1. - An advisory council may elect a chairman and other such officers as are appropriate from among its membership.
+The dean or director, and the chief administrative officer of the component institution, or his delegate shall be ex officio members with voting privileges.

+3.2 Duties and Responsibilities:

+- An advisory council shall seek to enlist the aid of numerous friends of the school, college, or comparable unit in fund-development efforts, and may establish such committees and other groups as seem desirable in carrying out its programs. - 3.22 An advisory council shall recommend through the dean or director or the component chief administrative officer to the development board the consideration of current and long-range programs which shall secure private funds for the unit.